 Let’s move on to other interesting tidbits in the OIF study.
 While I love backpacking, I’ve always felt it was a self limiting sport.
 Stumbling through the wilderness with a load on your back (no matter how light) is simply not for everybody.
 Despite that obvious fact, throughout the last decades quite a bit of land use philosophy has been based on the fear that legal Wilderness would be overrun by backpackers.
 Sure enough, the OIF study relates the continued trend of backpacking falling in popularity by a dramatic 22.5% over the past eight year period.
 As compensation, other activities that use more accessible backcountry are on the rise (such as trail running).
 What’s this mean for land management?
 Reality is that accessible backcountry land is being overrun by day-trip recreators.
 Interesting that much of the environmental movement out here in the west still concentrates on “protecting” remote areas that actually appear to need little if any protection, while the close-in places are getting hammered.

 Lastly, everyone expects me to comment on the telemark skiing part of the study, so here goes.
 Those of us involved in the business side of the outdoor industry know that while backcountry skiing isn’t huge, it’s a significant part of the whole deal.
-Amazingly, the OIF study has nothing about backcountry skiing.
+Amazingly, the OIF study has nothing about backcountry skiing or alpine ski touring.
 Instead, we get a study of telemark skiing, the bulk of which is presumably done at ski resorts, since the study question is simply “Have you gone telemark skiing – downhill with telemark bindings that allow a free-heeled skiing experience?”
 That focus is fine if you’re simply interested in how many people make a telemark turn or use telemark gear, but since much of telemark skiing is a backcountry sport, one has to ask why the OIF study would give us a ton of info about who went “downhill skiing with telemark bindings,” but tells us zilch about who went backcountry skiing!